Midoirl/Analog-Audio-Synthesizer-555/README.md

 It didn’t work properly.
 Each filter stage reduced the signal, and the output was too weak to drive the speaker.

-Adding the LM358 amplifier fixed this and made the filtered signal usable.
+Adding the LM358 audio amplifier fixed this and made the filtered signal usable.

 # Failure 2: incorrect filter structure